dzek69/queue-system/tutorials/04cancelling.md

 ## Which method to use?

-Usually `cancelPromise` is a better choice for performance but the code is more verbose. `isCancelled()` method is simpler to implement and can be used where performance doesn't matter or as a starter for tasks that hadn't supported cancel at all, to be upgraded later.
+Usually `cancelPromise()` is a better choice for performance but the code is more verbose. `isCancelled()` function is simpler to implement and can be used where performance doesn't matter or as a starter for tasks that haven't supported cancel at all, to be upgraded later.

 You can of course mix both methods in your task functions.